facebook/buck2/starlark-rust/vscode/README.md

 * `npm audit` to see which packages have security updates.
 * `npm audit fix` to fix those issues.
 * Try `npm audit`, if it still has issues run `npm update`.
-* `npm exec vsce package` to confirm everything still works.
+* `npm exec @vscode/vsce package` to confirm everything still works.